PennLINC/babs/docs/source/walkthrough.rst

 it's a good idea to run a toy, test job to make sure the environment you specified in the YAML file is working as expected.

-Note that starting from this step, without further instructions, all BABS commands should be called from where the BABS project is located: ``~/babs_demo/my_BABS_project``, so please make sure you switch to this directory before calling them.
+Note that starting from this step in this example walkthrough, without further instructions, all BABS functions will be called from where the BABS project is located: ``~/babs_demo/my_BABS_project``.
+This is to make sure we can directly use ``${PWD}`` for argument ``--project-root``.
+Therefore, please make sure you switch to this directory before calling them.

 ..  code-block:: console